mlua-rs/mlua/README.md

 ## Panic handling

 `mlua` wraps panics that are generated inside Rust callbacks in a regular Lua error.
-Panics could be resumed then by propagating the Lua error to Rust code.
+Panics could be resumed then by returning or propagating the Lua error to Rust code.

 For example:
 ``` rust